jorg-gradwohl/Cyberlab/setup/smb-samba-setup.md

 disabled = false
 ```
 - monitor:///srv/samba/share/smb_activity.log — watches the single SMB activity file.
-- sourcetype = smb_heartbeat — keeps this separate from other logs in Splunk
+- sourcetype = smb_activity — keeps this separate from other logs in Splunk

 Save and restart the forwarder: